The Carp That Became A Dragon

-The Koi (“Carp”) float is topped by a Shintō shrine adorned with a wooden carving of a giant carp, swimming up carved wooden waves combined with spun hemp, representing a waterfall.
-The big fish isn’t a deity per se; it refers to an ancient Japanese legend about a carp that persevered against the downward deluge, finally and miraculously succeeding in reaching the top of a waterfall.
+The Koi (“Carp”) float features a Shintō shrine adorned with a wooden carving of a giant carp.
+The carp is swimming up carved wooden waves combined with spun hemp, representing a waterfall.
+This refers to an ancient Japanese legend about a carp that persevered to finally and miraculously ascend a waterfall.
 Thereupon it transformed into a celestial dragon, and flew off effortlessly into the sky.

 From this legend, the koi has become a popular folklore symbol in Japan, inspiring us to overcome any daunting odds.
-A more esoteric tradition symbolizes the culmination of the ultimate challenge: overcoming the suffering tied to our ego clinging, resulting in the rising of kundalini energy at the moment of satori, or enlightenment.
+A more esoteric tradition symbolizes the culmination of the ultimate challenge: overcoming the suffering tied to our ego clinging.
+This results in the rising of kundalini energy at the moment of satori, or enlightenment.

 In addition to their spiritual value, the festival’s sacred statues are centuries old, and artistic masterpieces in their own right.

-Koi Yama’s chōnai is proud of its 16th-century Gobelin tapestry, a Japanese Important Cultural Property that was long ago divided up to fit the sides of its float.
+Koi Yama’s chōnai is proud of its European tapestries, originating on the legendary looms of 16th-century Brussels.
+The Japanese government designated the central piece an Important Cultural Property.
+The original was long ago divided up and rearranged to fit the sides of its float.